Serranía de Chiribiquete: Chiribiquete National Natural Park (Colombia)

 Chiribiquete National Natural Park is the largest National Park in Colombia and the largest tropical rainforest National Park in the world.
 It was established in 1989 and has been expanded twice since.

-Today, the park occupies about 4,300,000 ha (10,625,500 acres) and includes the Serranía de Chiribiquete mountains and the surrounding lowlands, which are covered by tropical moist forests, savannas and rivers.
+Today, the park occupies about 4,300,000 ha (10,625,500 acres) and includes the Serranía de Chiribiquete mountains and the surrounding lowlands, which are covered by moist tropical forests, savannas and rivers.

 These threatened species include lowland tapirs, giant otters, giant anteaters, woolly monkeys, jaguars and the Chiribiquete emerald hummingbird, the only endemic species in the Colombian Amazon.